List of Duck Dodgers characters: Count Muerte

 Count Muerte is a fat-sucking vampire who hypnotized Duck Dodgers to help him in a plot to suck the fat out of the Eager Young Space Cadet.
 Cadet destroyed Count Muerte by using a fat-free cheese duplicate of himself.
 Count Muerte returned from the dead as a member of Agent Roboto's Legion of Duck Doom.
 He is reminiscent of the Looney Tunes character Count Bloodcount.
 Muerte was voiced by Jeff Bennett.

 Drake Darkstar

 Drake Darkstar is a conniving maniac who resembles Duck Dodgers (except the feathers on the top of his head are tousled backwards, instead of forward like Dodgers').
-During a prison visit, Drake Darkstar escaped and the guards took Duck Dodgers into custody, mistaking him for Drake.
-When Duck Dodgers and Drake Darkstar fought in front of the guards, their captain, and Cadet, Cadet chose Drake since "he was much nicer to him" after Dodgers absentmindedly revealed he had sold Cadet's sister to the sausage factory, an act that even Darkstar considered "cold".
+During a prison visit, Darkstar escaped and the guards took Dodgers into custody, mistaking him for Drake.
+When Dodgers and Darkstar fought in front of the guards, their captain, and Cadet, Cadet chose Drake since "he was much nicer to him" after Dodgers absentmindedly revealed he had sold Cadet's sister to the sausage factory, an act that even Darkstar considered "cold".
 The only way to tell him apart from Dodgers is his British accent and evil smile.
 Like Dodgers, Darkstar was also voiced by Joe Alaskey.